 So, this is certainly 0 for 4 for David so far.

 Solomon is a mixed bag.
 Perhaps we could say he was the best of the bunch.
 And he probably was.
 God gave him the throne, He did everything from that point out through Solomon.
 But, he was still flawed, and perhaps very deeply.
-He asked God for understanding while he was a young man, and that was a good thing, and God commended him for it, and He told him that He would give him all these other things that you did not ask for, because you asked wisely.
+He asked God for understanding while he was a young man, and that was a good thing, and God commended him for it, and He told him that He would give him all these other things that he did not ask for, because he asked wisely.

 But, when you look at his whole life, it turns out that he was a megalomaniac.
 This is one who grasps for power; he wants to control everything.
 He was a workaholic.
 He never stopped.
 He built building, palaces, temples, gardens, water courses (and that was before 10 am!); and then he had time for collecting exotic animals, and bringing all the different plants (by this point we are into the afternoon); and he wants a drink, so he tastes all the beers that have ever been made (and claims that he still has his understanding); so now, let us have some dancers, and other entertainments…you can read all this in Ecclesiastes 2.
 He was a man of insatiable appetites.